A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Abstract

 \section{Abstract}

-We investigate Ruelle-Pollicott resonances of Anosov diffeomorphisms with respect to the measure of maximal entropy.
+We investigate Ruelle-Pollicott resonances of smooth Anosov diffeomorphisms, acting on manifolds of every dimension, with respect to the measure of maximal entropy.
 We highlight a profound connection between resonances and eigenvalues of the action induced by the dynamics on de Rham cohomology.
-We finally exploit this relation to get information about the Ruelle-Pollicott asymptotics of the correlation function and establish a cohomological bound for the speed of mixing of Anosov diffeomorphisms.
+In particular, resonances appear as eigenvalues of a quasi-compact transfer operator acting on suitable anisotropic spaces of currents.
+After defining the anisotropic Banach spaces, we introduce the anisotropic de Rham cohomology and we show that it is isomorphic to the \emph{standard} de Rham cohomology.
+The relation between resonances and cohomological eigenvalues is deduced from a comparison of spectra.
+We finally exploit these results to get information about the Ruelle-Pollicott asymptotics of the correlation function and to establish a cohomological bound for the speed of mixing of Anosov diffeomorphisms.